-The craze of Bitcoin continues, and everyone is trying to understand where to buy and how to sell to make the most profit.
-Coinbase is just one of the cryptocurrency exchanges available online.
+The craze of Bitcoin continues, and everyone is trying to understand how to get some skin in the cryptocurrency game.

 Relatively speaking, I am a fan of Coinbase and refer it to my followers if they ask where to get started.

 Before I explain why Coinbase isn't the only option to consider, let me give it some praise